lutris/gens/src/mdp/render/blargg_ntsc/README.txt

-Blargg's NTSC Filter for Sega Mega Drive.
+Blargg's NTSC Filter for the Sega Mega Drive.
 Packaged for the MDP Plugin Interface v1.0.0.

 Copyright (c) 2006 by Shay Green.